Abarim Publications' online Biblical Greek Dictionary

 - Together with the prefix δια (dia), meaning through or throughout: the beautiful verb διαλλασσομαι (dialassomai) or διαλλαττομαι (dialattomai), literally meaning to otherize through.
 It occurs only in Matthew 5:24 and is commonly translated with to reconcile.
 It denotes, however, a profound internal change, not merely a consolatory cessation of hostilities.

 - Together with the preposition κατα (kata), meaning down from, down upon: the equally magnificent verb καταλλασσω (katallasso) or καταλλαττω (katallatto), which does the same thing as the previous verb except that it describes an external change: a "de-otherization" toward someone else.
 It describes how God's people are "de-otherized" to Him through Jesus (Romans 5:10, 2 Corinthians 5:18-20), or, closely similar, how a wife is "de-otherized" to her husband to resume their "one-flesh" state of marital union (1 Corinthians 7:11).
-From this verb in turn derive:
+This verb is used 6 times, see full concordance, and from it in turn derive:

-- Again together with the preposition απο (apo), meaning from: the verb αποκαταλλασσω (apokatalasso) or αποκαταλλαττω (apokatalatto), meaning to "de-otherize" out of a specified condition or situation, or by specified means: to "out-de-otherize" or "via-de-otherize" (Ephesians 2:16, Colossians 1:20-21 only).
+- Again together with the preposition απο (apo), meaning from: the verb αποκαταλλασσω (apokatalasso) or αποκαταλλαττω (apokatalatto), meaning to "de-otherize" out of a specified condition or situation, or by specified means: to "out-de-otherize" or "via-de-otherize" (Ephesians 2:16, Colossians 1:20 and 1:21 only).

-- Together with the preposition μετα (meta), meaning in the middle: the verb μεταλλασσω (metalasso) or μεταλλαττω (metalatto), meaning to change from one intimacy to another (Romans 1:25-26 only).
+- Together with the preposition μετα (meta), meaning in the middle: the verb μεταλλασσω (metalasso) or μεταλλαττω (metalatto), meaning to change from one intimacy to another (Romans 1:25 and 1:26 only).

 - Suffixed with the adverb of motion -θεν (-then), meaning "from a place" (comparable to the English "-ian"): the adverb αλλαχοθεν (allachothen), meaning from somewhere else (John 10:1 only).
 This word survives in English as allochthon, the opposite of autochthon or indigenous.